krazyhell/phpoptimizer/README.md

 - `performance.inefficient_loops` — Detect inefficient loop patterns (e.g. count() in loop conditions, deep nesting)
 - `performance.loop_fusion_opportunity` — Detect consecutive loops that can be merged for better performance
 - `performance.repetitive_array_access` — Detect repetitive array/object access that could use temporary variables
+- `performance.dynamic_method_call` — Detect dynamic method calls that can be replaced with direct calls
+- `performance.dynamic_function_call` — Detect dynamic function calls that can be replaced with direct calls
 - `performance.unused_variables` — Detect variables that are declared but never used
 - `performance.repeated_calculations` — Detect repeated identical calculations that could be cached
 - `performance.large_arrays` — Detect potentially large array declarations